Mark Canha Preview, Player Props: Brewers vs. Cardinals

-On Tuesday, Mark Canha (coming off going 0-for-2) and the Milwaukee Brewers play the St. Louis Cardinals, whose starting pitcher will be Miles Mikolas.
+On Wednesday, Mark Canha (.250 batting average in his past 10 games, with three doubles, a home run, three walks and 11 RBI) and the Milwaukee Brewers play the St. Louis Cardinals, whose starting pitcher will be Zack Thompson.
 First pitch is at 7:40 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Marlins.
+In his most recent game he had a hitless showing (0-for-4) against the Cardinals.

 Sportsbook Promo Codes